Why A Writer's Conference Is Important

 W. Terry Whalin understands both sides of the editorial desk--as an editor and a writer.
 He worked as a magazine editor for Decision and In Other Words.
 His magazine articles have appeared in more than 50 publications including Writer's Digest and Christianity Today.
-Terry has written more than 60 nonfiction books and his latest is Jumpstart Your Publishing Dreams, Insider Secrets To Skyrocket Your Success (WTW Press).
+Terry has written more than 60 nonfiction books and one of his recent books is Jumpstart Your Publishing Dreams, Insider Secrets To Skyrocket Your Success (Morgan James Publishing).
 You can learn more detail about his background at: www.right-writing.com/whalin.html.
 For more than 12 years Terry has been an ECPA Gold Medallion judge in the fiction category.
 He has written extensively about Christian fiction and reviewed numerous fiction books in publications such as CBA Marketplace and BookPage.
 For five years, Terry was a book acquisitions editor for Cook Communications and Howard Books.
 A former literary agent, now Terry is an Acquisitions Editor at Morgan James Publishing.
-Terry and his wife, Christine, live in Irvine, California.
+Terry and his wife, Christine, live in Colorado.

 Subscribe to Right Writing News and receive over $100 of FREE Ebooks with your FREE subscription.